hollyejordan/Innovation-Lab/transcribe_simulation/README.md

-If yuo wish to run this:
+If you wish to run this:

 # Node
 In cmd go to /node/ and run the command "npm i"